openvswitch/ovs/FAQ.md

       ovs-vsctl set bridge br0 other-config:datapath-id=0123456789abcdef

-### Q: My controller is getting errors about "buffers".
+### Q: My controller complains that OVS is not buffering packets.
    What's going on?

-A: When a switch sends a packet to an OpenFlow controller using a "packet-in" message, it can also keep a copy of that packet in a "buffer", identified by a 32-bit integer "buffer_id".
-There are two advantages to buffering.
-First, when the controller wants to tell the switch to do something with the buffered packet (with a "packet-out" OpenFlow request), it does not need to send another copy of the packet back across the OpenFlow connection, which reduces the bandwidth cost of the connection and improves latency.
-   This enables the second advantage: the switch can optionally send only the first part of the packet to the controller (assuming that the switch only needs to look at the first few bytes of the packet), further reducing bandwidth and improving latency.

-   However, buffering introduces some issues of its own.
-First, any switch has limited resources, so if the controller does not use a buffered packet, the switch has to decide how long to keep it buffered.
-When many packets are sent to a controller and buffered, Open vSwitch can discard buffered packets that the controller has not used after as little as 5 seconds.
-This means that controllers, if they make use of packet buffering, should use the buffered packets promptly.
-(This includes sending a "packet-out" with no actions if the controller does not want to do anything with a buffered packet, to clear the packet buffer and effectively "drop" its packet.)

-   Second, packet buffers are one-time-use, meaning that a controller cannot use a single packet buffer in two or more "packet-out" commands.
-Open vSwitch will respond with an error to the second and subsequent "packet-out"s in such a case.

-   Finally, a common error early in controller development is to try to use buffer_id 0 in a "packet-out" message as if 0 represented "no buffered packet".
-This is incorrect usage: the buffer_id with this meaning is actually 0xffffffff.

-   ovs-vswitchd(8) describes some details of Open vSwitch packet buffering that the OpenFlow specification requires implementations to document.

-   Note that the packet buffering support is deprecated in OVS 2.6 release, and will be removed in OVS 2.7.
-After the change OVS always sends the 'buffer_id' as 0xffffffff in "packet-in" messages and will send an error response if any other value of this field is included in "packet-out" and "flow mod" sent by a controller.
+A: "Packet buffering" is an optional OpenFlow feature, and controllers should detect how many "buffers" an OpenFlow switch implements.
+It was recently noticed that OVS implementation of the buffering feature was not compliant to OpenFlow specifications.
+Rather than fix it and risk controller incompatibility, the buffering feature is removed as of OVS 2.7.
+Controllers are already expected to work properly in cases where the switch can not buffer packets, but sends full packets in "packet-in" messages instead, so this change should not affect existing users.
+After the change OVS always sends the 'buffer_id' as 0xffffffff in "packet-in" messages and will send an error response if any other value of this field is included in a "packet-out" or a "flow mod" sent by a controller.
-   Controllers are already expected to work properly in cases where the switch can not buffer packets, so this change should not affect existing users.

 ### Q: How does OVS divide flows among buckets in an OpenFlow "select" group?